 The second objective of baking is the coloring of the product's crust.
 Consumer has been conditioned to expect some crust color on baked products, this color is important for more than simple visual gratification.
 A cookie could probably be produced fully baked, but looks pale and almost white.
 Its taste would tend to be bland and uninteresting by most standards, since the color of the crust is a very good indication of the quantity of surface sugars that have been caramelized.
 A colored crust indicates that some caramelization has occurred and that there is a bittersweet flavor present, and most people prefer and enjoy this flavor.

-The final objective of baking is a group of physical and chemical changes which can be lumped together under the definition of "cooking".
+The final objective of baking is a group of physical and chemical changes that can be lumped together under the definition of "cooking".
 The reason for using this term is that many of these changes take place more or less concurrently; many require the presence of moisture; most require time; and many of these changes, while requiring heat, will take place only between certain temperature limits.

 As an example of a physical change, before a loaf of bread enters the oven it is "proofed" and allowed to increase in volume.
 This expansion is a key factor in developing the open texture of the loaf.
 A cookie enters the oven almost as soon as it has been formed and is a fairly solid and dense lump of dough.
-However, most cookie doughs contain leavening materials which react when heated and generate gases which "open-up" the texture of the product.
-This development of the internal structure is one example of a physical change which can take place during the baking of a cookie.
+However, most cookie doughs contain leavening materials that react when heated and generate gases that "open-up" the texture of the product.
+This development of the internal structure is one example of a physical change that can take place during the baking of a cookie.

 Cookies after they are baked, normally enter the oven as dense and fairly solid pieces and most containing various types and quantities of leavening agents and, as heat is applied, gases are generated.
 If, however, an excessive amount of top heat is applied too quickly, a crust will have been formed and it will physically limit the degree of "lift", or expansion upwards, which can take place.